Asymptotic theory of cepstral random fields: Model fitting methods

-Model fitting can be performed and assessed through the Kullback-Leibler (KL) discrepancy, just as with time series.
-Although KL is mentioned in \citet{solo1986modeling} and \citet{cressie1993statistics}, we provide an in-depth treatment here -- see Lemma \ref{lem:Fourier}, for example.
+Let the covariance matrix of $\WW^N$ be denoted $\Sigma(\widetilde{F})$, which is defined via $\Sigma (\widetilde{F}) = \EE W W^{\prime}$; the resulting block-Toeplitz structure of this matrix is analyzed in Section~\ref{sec:theory}.
+The entries of this matrix can be determined from $\widetilde{F}$ via the algorithms of Section~\ref{sec:model}, along with careful bookkeeping.
+A model for the data involves a spectrum $F_{\theta}$---let the associated block-Toeplitz covariance matrix be denoted $\Sigma(F_{\theta})$---which is hoped to be a suitable approximation to $\Sigma(\widetilde{F})$.
+Model fitting can be performed and assessed through the Kullback--Leibler (KL) discrepancy, just as with time series.
+Although KL is mentioned in Solo \cite{solo1986modeling} and Cressie \cite {cressie1993statistics}, we provide an in-depth treatment here; see Lemma \ref{lem:Fourier}, for example.
 If $F$ and $G$ are two (mean zero) random field spectral densities, their KL discrepancy is defined to be

 This is a convenient mechanism, since KL is convex in $F$.
-As $\beta$ parametrizes mean effects, we let $\theta$ be a parameter vector describing the second order structure.
+As $\beta$ parametrizes mean effects, we let $\theta$ be a parameter vector describing the second-order structure.
 If the true data process has spectrum $\widetilde{F}$, and we utilize a model with spectrum $F_{\theta}$, then KL($F_{\theta}$, $\widetilde{F}$) can be used to assess proximity of the model to truth.
 The convexity of KL guarantees that when the model is correctly specified, the true parameter $\widetilde{\theta}$ minimizes the discrepancy.
-When the model is misspecified, the minima $\widetilde{\theta}$ are called pseudo-true values \citep[cf.][]{taniguchi2000asymptotic}.
-For the cepstral model, the parameter vector is $\theta = \mbox{vec} [ \Theta]$.
+When the model is misspecified, the minima $\widetilde{\theta}$ are called pseudo-true values (cf.~\cite{taniguchi2000asymptotic}).
+For the cepstral model, the parameter vector is $\theta= J \operatorname{vec} \Theta$, where $J$ is a selection matrix that eliminates redundancies in $\Theta$ due to symmetry.
 The full parameter vector is written $\phi$, where $\phi^{\prime} = {[ \theta^{\prime}, \beta^{\prime} ]}$.

 It is natural to use KL to fit models as well.
-For this, consider KL($F_{\theta}$, $I_{\beta}$) -- which is called the exact Whittle likelihood -- and minimize with respect to $\theta$, which produces by definition the estimate $\widehat{\theta}_{QMLE}$.
+For this, consider KL($F_{\theta}$, $I_{\beta}$)---which is called the exact Whittle likelihood---and minimize with respect to $\theta$, which produces by definition the estimate $\widehat{\theta}_{\mathrm{QMLE}}$.
 Then using (\ref{eq:acfCeps}) we obtain the practical expression